-HELPING DEVELOPERS TO SUBMIT THEIR NEW METHODS TO INTERNATIONAL ORGANISATIONS TESTIMONIALS The issue of EDs concerns most industries.
+TESTIMONIALS The issue of EDs concerns most industries.
 Wishing to assert their social responsibility, participate in the global research effort and protect consumers, several dozen partners have joined Pepper (companies, laboratories, government departments, international organisations and NGOs), thus contributing, through their know-how and specific knowledge, to providing solutions in the field of endocrine disruption.
+The following testimonials reflect the reception of Pepper at the occasion of its launch.

 Barbara Pompili, French Minister of Ecological Transition and Solidarity To identify EDs and withdraw them quickly from the market, we need internationally validated tests and methods.
 These tests must be developed in order to better characterise the harmful effects of EDs on ecosystems and human health, by identifying the modes of action of these substances.
-In this respect, I support the development of the Pepper public-private platform, a French initiative already including some European partners, and I invite European stakeholders, both public authorities and European industries, to join this platform, so as to accelerate the rolling-out of characterisation methods, which is really at the core of the ED issue.
+In this respect, I support the development of the Pepper public-private platform, a French initiative already including some European partners, and I invite European 192 stakeholders, both public authorities and European industries, to join this platform, so as to accelerate the rolling-out of characte-Liberté Égalité risation methods, which is really at the core of the ED issue.
+GOUVERNEMENT Fraternité

 Bob Diderich, Head of Division at the OECD The OECD has been working on these issues for many years and agrees with the observation made by several stakeholders that there is still a real need for the development and, in our case, the validation, of test methods.
 We see the [Pepper] platform as a complementary tool to the work of the OECD, which will allow our Organisation to be more rapid and efficient in its work on the guidelines.
 We therefore welcome again this initiative which will accelerate the research and development of such methods.
+BETTER POLICIES FOR BETT

 Bernard Bigot, President Fondation de la Maison de la Chimie The Fondation de la Maison de la Chimie, given the importance of EDs in terms of public health, wished to financially support the launch of the Pepper platform.
 By developing new ED characterisation methods that are currently lacking, this initiative will allow both improve consumer protection and provide the industry with a more secure working environment.
-Fondation de la Maison de la Chimie HOW TO TAKE PART?
+1 1 0000000 1 0000000 Fondation de la Maison de la Chimie HOW TO TAKE PART?
 In order to secure and consolidate its resources on the long term and to increase its outreach and the number of validated test methods, Pepper is particularly looking to recruit new Founding and Supporting members at European and international level.
-You are invited to support Pepper to accelerate the development and pre-validation of test methods and contribute to the common good.
-CONTRIBUTIONS FROM LEGAL ENTITIES (institutions and companies) CONTRIBUTION AMOUNT COMMITMENT OBJECTIVE COMMUNICATION CATEGORY OF MEMBERS 500,000 €/year 3 years To fund the pre-validation of 3 full tests Associated to the institutional communication of Pepper Founding platinum 500,000 €/year One-off To fund the pre-validation of one full test Associated to the institutional communication of Pepper Sponsor 151,000 €/year One-off To contribute to the work of Pepper over 3 years Associated to the institutional communication of Pepper Founding gold 31,000 €/year One-off To support the work of Pepper over 3 years Associated to the institutional communication of Pepper Supporting 1,000 €/year Annual To support the work of Pepper during 1 year Ordinary Other types of contributions are possible: please contact us for any question.
+You are invited to support Pepper to accelerate the development and validation of test methods and contribute to the common good.
+CONTRIBUTIONS FROM LEGAL ENTITIES (institutions and companies) CONTRIBUTION AMOUNT COMMITMENT OBJECTIVE COMMUNICATION CATEGORY OF MEMBERS 500,000 €/year 3 years To fund the validation of 3 full tests Associated to the institutional communication of Pepper Founding platinum 500,000 €/year One-off To fund the validation of one full test Associated to the institutional communication of Pepper Sponsor 151,000 €/year One-off To contribute to the work of Pepper over 3 years Associated to the institutional communication of Pepper Founding gold 31,000 €/year One-off To support the work of Pepper over 3 years Associated to the institutional communication of Pepper Supporting 1,000 €/year Annual To support the work of Pepper during 1 year Ordinary Other types of contributions are possible: please contact us for any question.
 CONTRIBUTIONS FROM INDIVIDUALS CONTRIBUTION AMOUNT COMMITMENT OBJECTIVE COMMUNICATION CATEGORY OF MEMBERS 100 €/year Annual To support the work of Pepper during 1 year Individual THANK YOU TO ALL OUR FOUNDING MEMBERS